Jim Rappaport: Personal life

-James Rappaport received his education from Wharton School of Business and the Boston University School of Law.
+James Rappaport attended the Wharton School of Business and the Boston University School of Law.

 Political career

-Rappaport initially pursued a career as a real estate developer in Concord, which provided him with the means to self-finance his 1990 Senate campaign against Senator John Kerry.
-Although early polls indicated that Rappaport, a newcomer to the GOP, had a chance of defeating the senator, his campaign lost momentum by November, and he ultimately lost by a margin of 13%.
-Subsequently, Rappaport assumed the role of Massachusetts Republican Party Chairman, serving from 1992 to 1997.
-While there were speculations about his potential candidacy as Lieutenant Governor under then-Governor Jane Swift, Rappaport entered the Lieutenant Governor's race in 2002, only to be defeated by Kerry Healey, who was hand-picked by Mitt Romney as his running mate.
+Rappaport initially became a real estate developer in Concord, which provided him with the means to self-finance his 1990 Senate campaign against Senator John Kerry.
+Although early polls indicated that Rappaport, a newcomer to the GOP, had a chance of defeating the senator, his campaign lost momentum by November, and he lost by a margin of 13%.
+Rappaport was then appointed Massachusetts Republican Party Chairman and served from 1992 to 1997.
+After being rumored as a possible candidae for Lieutenant Governor under then-Governor Jane Swift, Rappaport entered the Lieutenant Governor's race in 2002 but lost to Kerry Healey, who was hand-picked by Mitt Romney as his running mate.

 Current activities

-Rappaport maintains active engagement in various civic and charitable organizations.
-Notably, he holds leadership roles within the Combined Jewish Philanthropies and serves as a member of the Board of Trustees for the Dana Farber Cancer Institute and the Board of Overseers of Boston's Children's Hospital.
-Additionally, he is the co-founder and chairman of the board of Specialty Hospitals America (SHA), LLC.
+Rappaport is involved in various civic and charitable organizations.
+He holds leadership roles within the Combined Jewish Philanthropies and is a member of the Board of Trustees for the Dana Farber Cancer Institute and the Board of Overseers of Boston's Children's Hospital.
+He is the co-founder and chairman of the board of Specialty Hospitals America (SHA), LLC.